apacheignite/documentation/clustering/cluster-config.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Isolated Ignite Clusters on the Same Set of Machines" }
+  "title": "Isolated Ignite Clusters on Same Set of Machines" }
 [/block]
 There can be a case when you need to start two isolated Ignite clusters on the same set of machines due to testing purposes or by some other reason.